 My eyes slide towards the empty cubicle a few desks down from mine.
 Harker’s already missed two days of work.
 A third and he’ll be terminated.
 Sent downstairs.
 I turn to my co-worker Maxine, their blonde hair hanging limp from the humidity outside, dressed in the same silver foil suit we all wear.

-“Hey.”
-I lean forward, whispering.
-“Maxine, where’s Harker?”
+“Hey, Maxine,” I whisper, leaning forward.
+“Where’s Harker?”

-They swivel around to look at me over the rim of our shared cubicle wall.
-They shake their head.
+They shake their head at me over the rim of our shared cubicle wall.
 “He’s gone, Will.
 The Minders found out he was being paid to delete Candidate names from the files.”

 My throat tightens, thinking of Harker being taken downstairs.
 I can’t believe he would risk it, knowing the Minders are always watching.
 Ready to test our psychological stability and make sure we’re capable of doing our jobs.
 And stepping in whenever we don’t.

 “Attention, Citizens,” my supervisor says, loud enough to make everyone look up.
-The dingy light gleams on his bald head.
-His eyes are blank as marbles, his face as expressionless as a rubber mask.
+The dingy light gleams on his bald head, his face as expressionless as a rubber mask.

 Nobody says anything, but we’re all thinking the same thing–whoever wants a new Vassal must be too important to ignore.
 The most powerful Families, the Kennets or the Gordons, are responsible for protecting the colonies.
 They always get the best Vassals, ones that take the longest to find and program.
 The less powerful Families, those who provide fuel or supplies, get Vassals suited to simple duties.